syncfusion-content/blazor-docs/blazor/predefined-dialogs/action-buttons-dialog.md

 # Customization of Action Buttons in Blazor Predefined Dialogs Component

-You can customize the Predefined Dialogs buttons by using the [DialogOptions.PrimaryButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_PrimaryButtonOptions) property.
-Use the following code to customize the predefined dialog buttons:
+Customize the Predefined Dialogs buttons by using the [DialogOptions.PrimaryButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_PrimaryButtonOptions) property.
+Use the following code to customize the predefined dialog buttons.

 {% tabs %}